Get

 What Is Lidocaine?

-Lidocaine, or Xylocaine, has many potential uses in veterinary medicine.
-It’s a local anesthetic, meaning it blocks pain responses to an area without affecting consciousness.
-Therefore, it is commonly used for minor surgeries, such as removing small growths, setting up nerve blocks or epidurals for pain management or surgery, or controlling local pain.
+Lidocaine, also known under the brand name Xylocaine, has many potential uses in veterinary medicine.
+It is a local anesthetic, meaning it blocks pain responses to an area without affecting consciousness.
+It is commonly used for minor surgeries, such as removing small growths, setting up nerve blocks or epidurals for pain management or surgery, or controlling local pain.
+It’s mainly used in combination with other pain killers, sedatives, or general anesthetics.

-Lidocaine also affects the heart and can be used to treat arrhythmias, or abnormal heart rhythms.
-In felines, it is typically used to desensitize the larynx before inserting an endotracheal tube when they’re undergoing general anesthesia.
+Lidocaine also affects the heart and can be used to treat certain arrhythmias or abnormal heart rhythms, although it’s rarely used in cats for this purpose.1 In felines, it is typically used to desensitize the larynx before inserting an endotracheal tube when they are undergoing general anesthesia.

-Even though lidocaine is great for many uses in animals, it needs to be used with caution in cats because they seem to be more sensitive to it, with a toxic dose being about half of what it is in dogs.
+Even though lidocaine is useful for many uses in animals, it needs to be used with caution in cats because they seem to be more sensitive to it, with reported variable toxic doses depending on the route of administration.

 a woman using EMLA (Lidocaine + Prilocaine) A topical anesthetic cream used to numb the skin